listenzz/AndroidNavigation/README.md

 You could use it as a single Activity Architecture Component.

-This project is also the subproject of [react-native-navigation-hybrid](https://github.com/listenzz/react-native-navigation-hybrid).
+This is also the subproject of [react-native-navigation-hybrid](https://github.com/listenzz/react-native-navigation-hybrid).

 ## 特性